apache/airflow/docs/helm-chart/adding-connections-and-variables.rst

     under the License.

-Adding Connections, Secrets and Environment Variables
+Adding Connections, Variables and Environment Variables
 =====================================================

 You can programmatically add Connections, Variables and arbitrary Environment Variables to your